 The weight of each measured cubic centimetre of hydrogen (at the standard temperature of o° C, and pressure of 760 millims.) is known to be '0000896 grammes.
-Hence, if the number of cubic centimetres liberated during a given time by a current of unknown strength be ascertained, the strength of the current can be calculated by first reducing the volume to weight, and then dividing by the electro-chemical equivalent, and by the time.
-Each weber of electricity liberates in its flow 1176 cubic centimetres of hydrogen, and 0588 c. c. of oxygen.
-If these gases are collected together in a mixed-gas voltameter there will be 1664 c. c. of the mixed gases evolved for every weber of electricity which passes.
-To decompose 9 grammes of water, liberating I gramme of H and 8 grammes of O, requires 95,050 webers.
+Hence, if the number of cubic centimetres liberated during a given time by a current of unknown strength be ascertained, the strength of the current can be calculated by first reducing the volume to weight, and then dividing by the electro-chemical equivalent, and by the Each coulomb of electricity liberates in its flow 1157 cubic centimetres of hydrogen, and 0579 c. c. of oxygen.
+If these gases are collected together in a mixed-gas voltameter there will be 1736 c. c. of the mixed gases evolved for every coulomb of electricity which passes.
+To decompose 9 grammes of water, liberating I gramme of H and 8 grammes of O, requires 96,600 coulombs.

-216. Copper Voltameter.-As mentioned above, if sulphate of copper is electrolysed between two electrodes of copper, the anode is slowly dissolved, and the kathode receives an equal quantity of copper as a deposit on its surface.
-By weighing one of the electrodes before and after the passage of a current, the gain (or loss) will be proportional to the quantity of electricity that has passed.1 One weber of electricity will cause '0003307 grammes to be deposited; and to deposit one gramme weight requires a total quantity of 3024 webers to flow through the electrodes.
+216. Copper and Silver Voltameters.-As mentioned above, if sulphate of copper is electrolysed between two electrodes of copper, the anode is slowly dissolved, and the kathode receives an equal quantity of copper as a deposit on its surface.
+One coulomb of electricity will cause 2003261 gramme to be deposited; and to deposit one gramme weight requires a total quantity of 3066 coulombs to flow through the electrodes.
+A current of one ampère deposits in one hour 1174 grammes of copper, or 4.025 grammes of silver.